 HOBET is the tool used by numerous colleges to screen potential students for various occupational courses run by them.
-This diagnostic test gives details of how a student is academically capable in math and reading comprehension and how well he can undertake the curriculum activities like reading and learning.
+This diagnostic test gives details of how a student is academically capable in math and reading comprehension.
+It also evaluates how well he can undertake the curriculum activities like reading and learning.
 Besides, it also gives an estimate of how capable a candidate is to apply test taking strategies, how well he can handle stress and how socially well adjusted he is.

 It is essential to judge these traits in a candidate for estimating how he shall perform in his academic course and also his professional life.
 Accordingly, remedial action can be taken in time to prevent loss of time and energy.